 When it comes to business development, highly successful entrepreneurs do things differently than everyone else.
 Mindset influences their actions.
 As Carol Dweck wrote in her book MindSet: The New Psychology of Success, growth mindsets “believe that you can grow.”

 Which of the following mindset qualities do you possess?

-Initiative.
-Many entrepreneurs avoid confrontation.
+- Initiative.
+Many accounting professionals avoid confrontation.
 That’s because they value other’s approval.
 So they adopt the status quo, even when they believe a better approach exists.
-Driven entrepreneurs, on the other hand, don’t wait for permission to do things differently.
+Driven firm owners, on the other hand, don’t wait for permission to do things differently.
 As influencers and thought leaders, they continuously seek new ways to excel.

-Strengths Based Approach.
-Build a business that emphasizes your strengths.
-I refer to them as superpowers, giving you a competitive advantage.
-They separate your services from similar businesses.
-Then as your business grows, build a team that plays at the things you struggle with.
-For example, hire a bookkeeper to keep track of your numbers if that’s something you avoid doing.
+- Strengths Based Approach.
+Build an accounting firm which emphasizes your strengths.
+I refer to your innate strengths as superpowers, giving you a competitive advantage.
+Those qualities separate your services from similar firms.
+Then as your firm grows, develop a team who plays at the things you struggle with.
+For example, hire an office manager to take client calls and manage your emails.

 Your vow to succeed